software-students-fall2023/1-specification-exercise-team999999999/README.md

 3. A menu pops up with links to relevant social media platforms where the user can share the information.
 4. A premade message listing the accessibility information of the location is sent through the social media of choice.

-### As a user, I want to be guided through a route so I can get to where I need to go.
+### As a navigation-dependent user, I want to be guided through a route so I can get to where I need to go.
 Estimation of effort: L
 Acceptance criteria:
 1. User's starting point is captured and saved.